-- 1 What is New School Tattooing?
+- 1 What is New School Tattoo Style?

-- 2 History of New School Tattooing
+- 2 The Origin of New School Tattooing

-- 3 Styles of New School Tattoos
+- 3 The Style of New School Tattoos

 - 4 New School Tattoos vs Old School Tattoos

-What is New School Tattooing?
+What is New School Tattoo Style?

-History of New School Tattooing
+The Origin of New School Tattooing

-Styles of New School Tattoos
+The Style of New School Tattoos

 When it comes to new school tattoo designs, childhood nostalgia and fantasies play a big part.
 That is why comic book heroes, anime, or sci-fi fantasy characters are perhaps the most common concepts within this style.
 Any particular tattoo style does not restrict new school tattoos, so you get whatever you want and the way you want.
-New school tattoos are very popular among the gamers, comic and graphic novel lovers, as well as the anime lovers.
+This style of tattoo is trendy among gamers, comic and graphic novel lovers, and anime lovers.

 New School Tattoos vs Old School Tattoos

 New school tattoos do not follow all the traditional guidelines of tattooing.
-People often confuse them with neo-Traditional tattoos as they also use bright colors and 3D shadings. neo-Traditional tattoos are a modern representation of old school traditional tattoos.
+People often confuse them with neo-Traditional tattoos as they also use bright colors and 3D shadings. neo-Traditional tattoos are a modern representation of old-school traditional tattoos.
 Even they are grown from the same roots but still not different.

-- New school tattooing is more freestyle and does not follow any defined style, but old school tattooing has its own style and strict rules.
+- New school tattooing is freestyle and does not follow any defined style, but old school tattooing has its own style and strict rules.